/ Students/ International Students

 Potential transfer students must complete the admission process first.
 Once admitted to the seminary, the admission letter and transfer form will be sent to the student.
 The student can then send the admission letter and transfer form to their current school to start the I-20 transfer process.

-Our Master’s and Doctoral level programs are approved to host F-1 students.
-On the Diploma level, only the Christian Formation in the Korean department is approved.
+Our Master’s and Doctoral level programs offered in the Korean language are accepting F-1 visa applicants.
+At the Diploma level, only the Christian Formation program in the Korean department is approved.
 None of our certificate programs are approved to host F-1 students.

 “